 Poplar holds a hallowed place in Labour folklore as the venue of the Great Rates Revolt of 1921 when the Labour council refused to levy a cross-London precept on the rates in protest at the unfair burden that fell upon poor city boroughs.
 Thirty councillors – including the sainted George Lansbury and six women – went to prison.
 But ‘Poplarism’ won the day.

 That story should be read elsewhere but, whilst this was the high point of Poplar’s radicalism, the council retained its cutting edge for some years to come.
-That cutting edge is best seen concretely in the new Town Hall, described by its architect, a long-standing Labour member of the London County Council, George Culpin, as ‘the first town hall in this country to be erected in the modern style.’
+That cutting edge is best seen concretely in the new Town Hall, described by its architect, a long-standing Labour member of the London County Council, Ewart G Culpin, as ‘the first town hall in this country to be erected in the modern style.’

 Today, the building is listed but beleaguered – its functions lost and not replaced when Poplar Metropolitan Borough Council was swallowed up by the new Tower Hamlets authority in 1965.
 But it retains its power to impress and a lingering echo of the ideals which inspired it.